charisra/jsonPlaceholder/README.md

-JS Test for WeVat
+JSONPlaceholder React App

 ## How To Run The Project & Test

-1) cd into 'wevat'
+1. cd into 'jsonPlaceholder'
-2) `npm install` (only once)
+2. `npm install` (only once)
-3) `npm start`
+3. `npm start`

 To test, input various values on the first search bar (userId) or select a property and input a value from the second form group.

 There are also a couple of basic tests, which can be run with `npm test`

 ### About The Project & Technology Chosen

 React was chosen as the framework to work with, since it allows for a fast and easy setup of the pages requested by the tech specs as well as an easy handling of the API's responses.